 We explored lessons of being leaders by learning about restoration efforts in the Gulf Coast.
 We also participated in a commemoration ceremony in which we reflected on those who have joined in past struggles for justice while acknowledging our own continuing contributions.

-Jason Garfield has filmed a short video available on Google Videos that teaches how to juggle three balls.
+Jason Garfield has filmed a short video available on YouTube that teaches how to juggle three balls.
 Amaze your friends!

 Get a group juggling activity going with family and friends.
 What if you juggled cookies and took a nibble each time before you tossed?